 If you do not feel better after this, contact your doctor, diabetes education nurse, or the closest hospital.

-If you do not respond to glucagon treatment, you will have to be treated in a hospital.
+If you do not respond to glucagon treatment, you will require medical attention

 See your doctor if you keep having hypo reactions, or if you have ever become unconscious after using insulin.